 In September 2020, the FDA exercised its Enforcement Discretion to allow distribution of the UroShield device in the United States.
-According to the FDA, "UroShield® device can use Intended Use Code (IUC) 081.006: Enforcement discretion per final guidance, and FDA product code QMK (extracorporeal acoustic wave generating accessory to urological indwelling catheter for use during the COVID-19 pandemic)".
+According to the FDA, "UroShield® device could use Intended Use Code (IUC) 081.006: Enforcement discretion per final guidance, and FDA product code QMK (extracorporeal acoustic wave generating accessory to urological indwelling catheter for use during the COVID-19 pandemic)".

-Accordingly, the FDA's Enforcement Discretion temporarily cleared the way for import of UroShield to the U.S. during the Covid-19 pandemic, immensely expanding the company's addressable market for the device during this time period, which will officially end in November 2023.
+Accordingly, the FDA's Enforcement Discretion temporarily cleared the way for import of UroShield to the U.S. during the COVID-19 pandemic, immensely expanding the company's addressable market for the device during this time period.
+As of the date of this report, we have not been notified of any change in our Enforcement Discretion status and we will continue to operate under Enforcement Discretion guidelines, or until we are notified of a change in status by a qualified regulatory body.
 The device is designed to aid in the prevention of CAUTI incidence in patients requiring long-term indwelling catheterization, defined as 14 days or greater.

-After reviewing the body of scientific evidence that we presented, the FDA took decisive action to clear the way for patient access to UroShield for the duration of the Covid-19 pandemic.
 We believe the evidence presented to the FDA on UroShield demonstrated decreases in the risk of catheter-associated urinary tract infections and related complications in patients using UroShield who required long-term indwelling catheterization.

-We intend to seek long-term marketing authorization from the FDA through the de novo classification process for UroShield, which is a premarket pathway intended for devices that cannot pursue 510(k) clearance because there is no substantially equivalent predicate device but which the applicant believes are sufficiently low-risk that they need not undergo the rigorous premarket approval pathway to be deemed safe and effective for the applicable indications for use.
+We intend to seek long-term marketing authorization from the FDA through the De Novo classification process for UroShield, which is a premarket pathway intended for devices that cannot pursue 510(k) clearance because there is no substantially equivalent predicate device but which the applicant believes are sufficiently low-risk that they need not undergo the rigorous premarket approval pathway to be deemed safe and effective for the applicable indications for use.
 We are currently seeking advice from the FDA prior to submission.
 We also intend to seek advice and validation of supporting studies we intend to undertake in advance of a De Novo application.

-The FDA has made it clear that we will need to generate more clinical study data in order to achieve) de novo reclassification.
-Our intent is to conduct a community based PRO study (Patient Reported Outcomes) measuring the impact UroShield will have on prevention of CAUTI, Prevention of Blockage, and prevention of Pain.
+The FDA has made it clear that we will need to generate more clinical study data in order to achieve) De Novo reclassification.
+Our intent is to conduct a community based PRO study (Patient Reported Outcomes) measuring the impact UroShield will have on prevention of CAUTI, prevention of blockage, and prevention of pain.
 We currently are in the early stages of putting together a team and plan to start this process.